 As a student of the University of Leeds your voice is important and valued.
 You are an active partner in your own education and experience so sharing your suggestions on how your Leeds experience is best delivered to meet your needs is really important.

 We strive to build a community of trust, and recognise that every student’s perspective and ideas are important in contributing to our success as a learning community.

 We want you to be co-creators in your education and experience.
 There are a number of ways to get involved with this and to ensure your voice is heard:

 - You can get support, resources and financial help through our Student Ideas Fund to help bring to life any ideas you have about making improvements at Leeds.
-Find out more about this and how to apply on our Leeds Institute for Teaching Excellence (LITE) website.
+Find out more about the Student Ideas Fund and how to apply.

 - You will have the opportunity to raise any matters that are important to you with your personal tutor